 Mother Sita was the daughter of Maharaja Janaka and the wife of Lord Rama.
 She was born on Vaishakha shukla paksha navami.
-Her appearance day this year falls on 13 May 2019.
-She was known for her beauty, noble qualities, good behavior and intelligence.
+Her appearance day this year falls on 21st May 2021.
+She was known for her beauty, noble qualities, good behavior, and intelligence.
 Mother Sita was a chaste, devoted wife who insisted on accompanying her husband to the forest for fourteen years.
 She was a princess and it was not expected of her to make such a sacrifice but mother Sita loved her husband so much that she could not stay a moment without Him.
 She felt without Lord Rama, Ayodhya would be like a jungle and the forest where He stayed would be like a kingdom.
 Lord Rama tried to dissuade her by graphically describing the challenges of living in the forest but mother Sita insisted it was her duty to accompany Him.

 Sage Valmiki’s Ramayana states that mother Sita was at Panchavati with Lord Rama and His younger brother, Lakshmana when Ravana, the king of Rakshasas, diverted Rama and Lakshmana by guile and cunning and abducted her to his kingdom, Lanka.
 Lord Rama along with Lakshmana, Hanuman and the Vanara Sena (monkey army) defeated Ravana and vanquished his entire dynasty with the help of Sugriva and Vibhishana.
 After the battle, Lord Rama enthroned Vibhishana as the king of Lanka.
 In the Yuddha Khanda of the Ramayana, we find the narration of the agni pariksha (trial by fire) of Srimati Sitadevi.